krauters/github-notifier/README.md

 ```

-This error means the Slack app probably wasn’t added to the channel you’re trying to post in.
+This error means the Slack app probably wasn't added to the channel you're trying to post in.

 ## Husky